al/Overscroll/README.md

 -----
 In order to get the most out of this plugin, make sure to only apply it to parent elements that are smaller than the collective width and/or height then their children.
 This way, you can see the actual scroll effect as you pan the element.

 While you can programatically control whether or not overscroll allows horizontal and/or vertical scroll, it is best practice to size the child elements accordingly (via CSS) and not depend on programatic restrictions.
+If you wish to specify a scrolling direction in degrees note that angles are measured clockwise from 3 o'clock.

 As of 1.3.1, if you would like to add click handlers to links inside of overscroll, you can dynamially check the state of the overscrolled element via the jQuery.data method.
 This ability should allow you to exit a click handler if a drag state is detected.
 For example, an overscrolled jQuery element "elm" can be checked for drag state via elm.data("dragging").